forallx94/forallx94/README.md

 ### Hi there  👋

-I'm Jeong Yup, Lee , an AI developer from Republic of Korea, South Korea  I have a keen interest in deep learning research.
+I'm Jeong Yup, Lee , an AI developer from Republic of Korea, South Korea.
+I have a keen interest in deep learning research.

 - 🔭 I’m currently working on Images, Sequential Anomaly detection and NLP